fbpx

 The Gig Performer Selector extension, developed by rank13

 It has two display modes: a compact list of rackspaces/songs, or an expanded window with a large display of the current and previous/next rackspace or song.
-The visibility of the window can also be controlled via widgets (thereby allowing it to be triggered from an external MIDI controller).
+You can also control the visibility of the window using widgets (thereby allowing it to be triggered from an external MIDI controller).
 You can see Gig Performer Selector in action in this Community thread.

 Download: GitHub